julianchurchill/text-adventure/README.md

 Bugs

-- [BUG] Lost save game when restarting phone - reported on intfiction forum here http://www.intfiction.org/forum/viewtopic.php?f=19&t=8891
-  - Second report of lost saves, this time partial ('It jumped back once and made me redo a small section.
-Last night, though, it skipped back to almost the beginning.').
-From Play reviews (Lisa Rodenberry) 16/9/13.
-  - Likely cause is overlapping load AsyncTask and onPause()/save event.
-If the loading task has not completed when onPause() is called it will save an empty or a partially populated action history.
-    - This could be reproduced with a very slow emulator (start then stop app).
-Or add a wait at the end of loadSerialisedActionHistory() after file is loaded (but before it is parsed).
-    - Solution would be to check if load has finished in onPause() and if not then cancel load task and skip saving (since nothing will have changed).
-Add 'loading' flag to onResume() before executing load task which is cleared in LoadTask.onPostExecute().
 - [BUG] Clickable area for exit seems to extend down the text view underneath the link - is the span limited correctly?
   - FIX Other possible fix is to pad the textview with a single line of blank text after the rest of the text is in place.
 Same idea as we already do with adding a single " " to stop the clickable span extending to the end of the line.
     - This fix works ok on 2.3.3 (emulator) but not on 4.3 (my nexus 4).